What are the characteristics of a good mentor?

 The district provides professional oversight of the program at both LMS and LHS.
-Mentor coordinators at each school although the community pays the salary as a gift to the school district.
+Mentor Coordinators at each school although the community pays the salary as a gift to the school district.
 Coordinators screen, train, and interview mentors and students, and support their developing relationships through frequent check-ins.
 They also provide resources and on-going training to mentors.
 Matches are made after careful consideration at the discretion of the Mentor Coordinator and School district administrators.

 What is the involvement of Partners for Schools?